Projet5A/France-INSAToulouse-Salle104/README.md

 ## Usage

-In order to reproduce the results, you need to clone this GitHub deposit and run the Python script blabla.py with the following bash command (from a terminal) :
+In order to reproduce the results, you need to clone this GitHub repository and run the Python script blabla.py with the following bash command (from a terminal) :

 ```bash
 python blabla.py